 Software technology and automation has undoubtedly enabled many small companies to adapt their business management operations to meet this moment.
 Online ordering, mobile payments, and contactless transactions are now the norm — and will only continue to increase.
-In fact, by 2021, the total transaction value of mobile payments is estimated to reach $161.41 billion.
 For smaller businesses trying to reduce costs and retain customers, now is the time to look at how small business software can support big challenges and big goals — but without a big price tag.

 So, without further ado, here are ten software tools that can help small businesses support a range of essential, everyday operations.
 We picked these tools because they are proven and time-tested to meet the top needs of small businesses — easy and intuitive to use, affordable, flexible, and come with great support tools (which is essential for small businesses that don’t usually have an IT help desk to call when things go wrong).